 While research has come a long way in detecting various forms of cancer, there are still many that don't get detected until it's too late.

-Kidney cancer can be hard to detect because patients aren’t usually tested unless they show the symptoms, which often include lower back pain, chronic fatigue, unexplained weight loss, and blood in urine.
+Kidney cancer can be hard to detect because patients aren’t usually tested unless they show the symptoms, which often include lower back pain, chronic fatigue, unexplained weight loss, and blood in the urine.
 “Because the kidneys are so deep inside the body, small kidney tumors cannot be seen or felt during an annual physical exam,” explains Chris Fikry, MD, vice president of oncology at Quest Diagnostics.
 “Additionally, there are no recommended screening tests for kidney cancer in people who are not at increased risk.”
-Patients who have certain inherited conditions, such as Von Hippel-Lindau syndrome (VHL), hereditary papillary renal cell carcinoma (HPRCC), and Birt-Hogg-Dubé syndrome (BHD) have a higher risk of kidney cancer.
+Patients who have certain inherited conditions that trigger tumor and cancer growths, such as Von Hippel-Lindau syndrome, hereditary papillary renal cell carcinoma, and Birt-Hogg-Dubé syndrome have a higher risk of kidney cancer.
 Doctors may choose to recommend that these patients get regular imaging tests such as computerized tomography (CT) scan or magnetic resonance imaging (MRI) to look for kidney tumors.
-These are the things cancer doctors always do to prevent cancer.

 Non-small cell lung cancer

 Three-quarters of lung cancers are diagnosed after they’ve already spread.
-And often patients do not become symptomatic until the cancer has already grown to a size that causes lung cancer symptoms such as cough, pneumonia, shortness of breath, and has already made its way through the bloodstream and lymph system.
+And often patients do not become symptomatic until cancer has already grown to a size that causes lung cancer symptoms such as cough, pneumonia, shortness of breath, and has already made its way through the bloodstream and lymph system.
 Non-small cell lung cancer (NSCL) is the most common type of lung cancer, yet it’s difficult to detect early on because early-stage lung cancer often has no symptoms and is not detected with a chest X-ray.
 “Positron emission tomography (PET) and CT scans can be helpful in diagnosing lung cancer.
 A doctor may also take cancer cells from lung secretions, fluid around the lungs, or through a biopsy for a confirmatory diagnosis, which typically happens in a later stage,” says Dr. Fikry.
 NSCL has very low survival rates if diagnosed in a late state, so people with a long history of smoking may want to talk to their doctor about the possible value of CT screening to aid the detection of lung cancer in an early, more treatable stage.
-Make sure you know these 42 strange symptoms that can signal a serious disease.

-These tumors of body tissues, such as fat, muscle, deep skin tissues, bone or cartilage, do not produce early symptoms.
+These tumors of body tissues, such as fat, muscle, deep skin tissues, bone, or cartilage, do not produce early symptoms.
 While it’s an extremely rare form of cancer to have in adulthood, with only about 1 percent of all adult cancer being sarcoma, it’s much more common in children, compensating for about 15 to 20 percent of all children’s cancers.
 “Because they’re not connected to the surface in most cases, sarcoma tumors can get quite large before they become symptomatic,” explains Dr. Faries.
 “They also don’t produce blood markers that can be detected and are generally uncommon with no high-risk populations, making them not ideal for screening.”
-Biopsy is the only diagnostic tool and treatment generally consists of surgery if possible, as most of the currently available systemic therapies are not very effective.
-Make sure you know these surprising risk factors of cancer.
+A biopsy is the only diagnostic tool and treatment generally consists of surgery if possible, as most of the currently available systemic therapies are not very effective.